lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 <br>

-## Multi-Channel nonce
+### What are multi-channel nonces

+This concept was taken from <https://github.com/amxx/permit#out-of-order-execution>.

-Using nonces prevent old signed transactions from being replayed (replay attacks).
+Using nonces prevent old signed transactions from being replayed again (replay attacks).
 A nonce is an arbitrary number that can be used just once in a transaction.

 #### Problem of Sequential Nonces